 4 Technical and organisational measures

 4.1 dotdigital shall implement and maintain, at its cost and expense and in relation to the processing of Protected Data by dotdigital, technical and organisational measures taking into account the nature of the processing, to assist the Client insofar as is possible in the fulfilment of the Client’s obligations to respond to Data Subject Requests relating to Protected Data.
-These measures are outlined at dotdigital.com/trust-center/technical-and-organisational-security-measures/.
+These measures are outlined at https://dotdigital.com/trust-center/technical-and-organizational-security-measures/.

 5 Using Sub-Processors